tvacare/lambda-mail-sender/readme.md

 }
 ```
 ```
-Test it usign SNS - publishing a new message to the topic which triggers the lambda function For more: check logs on AWS Cloudwatch
+Test it using SNS - publish a new message to the topic that triggers the lambda function For more: check logs on AWS cloudwatch

-*λ

 ```

+* Before testing this lambda function you must configure your AWS SNS, SQS and SES services

 ## Author
-@tvacare
+* **Thiago Vacare**

+## License
+This project is licensed under the MIT License